chrsengel/chrsengel.github.io/tabs/about.md

 I am currently enrolled in Cyber Security Studies at the University of Aalen, near Stuttgart, Germany.
 These days I am solely working on my bachelor thesis about "morphing attacks on face recognition systems using generative adversarial networks".

-I also founded a company, called **Protor**, that currently provides the [Dethlify](https://dethlify.com) service.
-Dethlify is a blockchain based service that allows cryptocurrency holders to manage their digital inheritance in a trustless way through a beautiful interface.
-Check it out!
+I also founded a company, called **Protor**.
+The first product was the [Dethlify](https://dethlify.com) service.
+Dethlify was a blockchain based service that allowed cryptocurrency holders to manage their digital inheritance in a trustless way through a beautiful interface.
+Unfortunately it failed, see [on my total failure](https://chris-engel.com/posts/on-my-total-failure/).
+Currently I am working on verifying some ideas for other products.